 On the other hand, the computational complexity of the transmission schemes is a central issue.
 In fact, nodes in wireless networks are usually very simple devices with limited computational abilities and severe energy constraints.
 Applicable transmission systems should be designed performing a number of operations which remains bounded in time, both in the encoding and in the decoding.
-Hence, an analysis of the tradeoffs between performance and complexity of the transmission schemes is required.
+Hence, an analysis of the trade-offs between performance and complexity of the transmission schemes is required.

-In many problems of information transmission, there is the possibility to take advantage of the feedback information naturally available to the transmitter.
-Known results in Information Theory [8] show that feedback can improve the capacity of channels with memory, or multiple access channels1, as well as reduce latency and computational complexity.
-In many cases of practical interest, however, feedback information is incomplete, or difficult to be used.
-Also, there are many situations, for instance in the wireless network scenario, in which the transmitter needs to broadcast its information to many different receivers and hence feedback strategies to acknowledge the receipt of past transmissions could be unfeasible.
+In many problems of information transmission, it is possible to take advantage of the feedback information naturally available to the transmitter.
+Known results in information theory [9] show that feedback can improve the capacity of channels with memory, or multiple access channels,1 as well as reduce latency and computational complexity.
+In many cases of practical interest, however, feedback information is incomplete or difficult to use.
+Also, there are many situations, for instance, in the wireless network scenario, in which the transmitter needs to broadcast its information to many different receivers, and hence feedback strategies to acknowledge the receipt of past transmissions could be infeasible.
 For these reasons, in the present paper we shall restrict ourselves to the case in which there is no feedback information.

 A fundamental characteristic of digital communication for control applications concerns the nature of information bits.
 In the traditional communication theory, information bits are usually assumed to be equally valuable, and they are consequently given the same priority by the transmission system designer.
-In fact, design paradigms of modern low-complexity codes [26, 33]-based on random sparse graphical models and iterative decoding algorithms-treat information bits as equally valuable.
+In fact, design paradigms of modern low-complexity codes [28, 34]-based on random sparse graphical models and iterative decoding algorithms-treat information bits as equally valuable.
 While such an assumption is typically justified by the source-channel separation principle, this principle does not generally hold when delay is a primary concern.
-For instance, it is known that separate source-channel coding is suboptimal in terms of the joint source-channel error exponent [9, 10].
+For instance, it is known that separate source-channel coding is suboptimal in terms of the joint source-channel error exponent [10, 11].
 In fact, in many problems of information transmission for control or estimation, different information bits typically require significantly different treatment.

-As an example, particularly relevant for the topics addressed in this paper, assume that a random parameter, uniformly distributed over a unitary interval, has to be reliably transmitted through a digital noisy channel (see [5] and references therein for the analysis of the information theoretic limits of this problem on the bandwidth-unlimited Gaussian channel).
-Such a parameter may be represented by its dyadic expansion, which is a stream of independent identically distributed bits.
-Clearly, such information bits are not equally valuable, since the first one is more significant than the second one, and so on.
-This motivates the study of unequal error protection codes [27, 4].
-One of the challenges posed by information transmission for control/estimation applications is to come up with design paradigms for practical, low-complexity, unequal error protection codes.
+As an example, particularly relevant for the topics addressed in this paper, assume that a random parameter, uniformly distributed over a unitary interval, has to be reliably transmitted through a digital noisy channel (see [5] and the references therein for the analysis of the information theoretic limits of this problem on the bandwidth-unlimited Gaussian channel).
+Such a parameter may be represented by its dyadic expansion, which is a stream of independent and identically distributed bits.